paycenonoli/new-era-code/README.md

 #This code id confirmed as clean
 #Code is ready for merge to master branch
 #Please do not make any changes to the master branch

+Remove CEO number from the user facing interface